rollerworks/PasswordStrengthValidator/docs/strength-validation.md

 If the password consists of only numbers or a-z/A-Z the final strength decreases.

-The strengths are marked up as follow.
+The strengths are listed as follows:

 *  1: Very Weak (any character)
 *  2: Weak (at least one lower and capital)
 *  3: Medium (at least one lower and capital and number)
-*  4: Strong (at least one lower and capital and number) (recommended for most usage)
+*  4: Strong (at least one lower and capital and number) (recommended for most usages)
-*  5: Very Strong (recommended for admin or finance related service)
+*  5: Very Strong (recommended for admin or finance related services)

 If you are using annotations for validation, include the constraints namespace: